 The first step to improving employee engagement is to find out why employees aren’t engaged in the first place.
 Is it because supervisors don’t recognize their accomplishments?
 Do they feel they’re not being adequately compensated?
 When they offer a suggestion or feedback, do managers listen and try to make changes?
 You can learn these things with regular employee engagement surveys.

 Compensation is the biggest sticking point at many organizations.
 In rough economic times, many business leaders are tempted to say, “Employees should be lucky they’ve got jobs at all.”
-Mark Royal, analyst at the management consultant firm the Hay Group, argues that this logic hurts companies in the long run.
-He notes that when employees feel that they’re not being paid what they’re worth, their motivation suffers.
+This logic hurts companies in the long run.
+When employees feel that they’re not being paid what they’re worth, their motivation suffers.
 And when their motivation suffers, productivity levels and profits decrease.
 It’s worth it for businesses to offer competitive salaries and rewards packages in order to retain talent.

 In It for the Long Haul